Focused & Dedicated to the Growth of our Community.

-Stuart Cavness is a fifth generation Lewis County resident and enjoys giving back to his community through his participation as treasurer for the Economic Alliance of Lewis County and company advisor to Business Week.
+Stuart Cavness is a fifth generation Lewis County resident and enjoys giving back to his community through his participation as Vice Chair for the Economic Alliance of Lewis County and company advisor to Business Week.
 Professionally, he is a financial planner and in his free time he enjoys cruising and racing sailboats, reading extensively, and restoring his vintage automobiles.

 Cindy Sorenson - Treasurer

 I am President of Sorenson Transport Co.
 Inc. and was born and raised in Chehalis WA.
 I graduated from WF West in 2005 and Portland State University in 2010.